xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/concepts.md

 *  exported header files which define the interface provided by the package;
 *  on-line documentation, for example reference pages for each exported function;
 *  some number of test cases, shipped in source format, allowing users to check that the package is working as expected on their particular hardware and in their specific configuration;
-*  one or more XCDL metadata files describing the package to the component framework.
+*  one or more xCDL metadata files describing the package to the component framework.

 Not all packages need to contain all of these.
 For example some packages such as device drivers may not provide a new interface, instead they just provide another implementation of an existing interface.
-However **all packages must contain at least one metadata file** that describes the package to the component framework (a `.pdsc` file for CMSIS packages or a `.xpackage.json` and several `.xcdl.json` files for XCDL/xPack packages).
+However **all packages must contain at least one metadata file** that describes the package to the component framework (a `.pdsc` file for CMSIS packages or a `.xpackage.json` and several `.xcdl.json` files for xCDL/xPack packages).

 It is possible to create a binary distribution file for a package containing all of the source code, header files, documentation, and other relevant files.

-More details in the Packages section below and in the separate [XCDL Packages]({{ site.baseurl }}/xcdl/guide/packages/) section.
+More details in the Packages section below and in the separate [xCDL Packages]({{ site.baseurl }}/xcdl/guide/packages/) section.

 #### Portability

-Portability is a mandatory requirement, all XCDL tools must be able to run on all primary desktop environments, like Windows, OS X and GNU/Linux.
+Portability is a mandatory requirement, all xCDL tools must be able to run on all primary desktop environments, like Windows, OS X and GNU/Linux.

 #### Reference implementation